Office of the Vice President for

 Reporting indebtedness to the Comptroller places the debtor 'on hold' with all State of Texas agencies (including state universities) preventing any payments from the state to the debtor.

-The Bursar Office, a departmental office within the Business Services Department at the University of Houston-Victoria, will be responsible for reporting indebtedness to the Comptroller for students and non-students, ensuring that records are updated throughout the year as payments are received, and timely release of holds after a debt has been paid in full.
+The Student Billing Office, a departmental office within the Business Services Department at the University of Houston-Victoria, will be responsible for reporting indebtedness to the Comptroller for students and non-students, ensuring that records are updated throughout the year as payments are received, and timely release of holds after a debt has been paid in full.

 Application to Report Indebtedness (Form 74-188) - A form filed by a state agency or the University with the Comptroller, which makes application to report indebtedness qualifying for treatment under Texas Government Code 403.055.
 (See References Section for a link to this form.)